-- 6.2.12 An authorized insurer should conduct SST based on material risks to assess its risk profile and thus the relative movements in capital resources and capital requirements based on assumed adverse movements in key risk factors.
-SST involves considering an insurer-specific adverse event(s) and assessing its implications to the insurer. - 6.2.13 Detailed considerations of $SST^{10}$ may include, to the extent applicable: - (a) the extent to which assumptions and adverse events in the SST are insurer-specific and relevant to the risk profile;
+- 6.2.11 An authorized insurer should conduct SST based on material risks to assess its risk profile and thus the relative movements in capital resources and capital requirements based on assumed adverse movements in key risk factors.
+SST involves considering insurer-specific adverse event(s) and macroeconomic stresses, and assessing their implications to the authorized insurer. - 6.2.12 Detailed considerations of SST11 may include, to the extent applicable: - (a) the extent to which assumptions and adverse events in the SST are insurer-specific and relevant to the risk profile12; - (b) sensitivity or stress analysis on a single risk factor or multi risk factors13; - (c) the scope, identification and quantification of the relevant risk factors, e.g. risks factor dependencies or correlations, under both normal and stressed situations; and - (d) likely quantitative and qualitative impacts to the insurer within the modeled stresses and scenarios.
+In this regard, the modeled

-&lt;sup>9 For example, the personnel responsible for the review and validation of the model should be adequately qualified and should be independent of the personnel who design or own the model.
+10 For example, the personnel responsible for the review and validation of the model should be adequately qualified and should be independent of the personnel who design or own the model.

-&lt;sup>10 Stresses and scenarios can be developed ranging from simple sensitivities to complex scenarios (deterministic or stochastic), with increasing sophistication and explanatory power.
+11 Stresses and scenarios can be developed ranging from simple sensitivities to complex scenarios (deterministic or stochastic), with increasing sophistication and explanatory power.
 If necessary, an external party to the authorized insurer may be engaged to conduct the SST.

-&lt;sup>11 Development of own scenarios could be referenced to pandemic scenario, catastrophic events leading to losses on multiple lines of business, sovereign default, counterparty default of most concentrated reinsurer (or retrocessionaire) or asset, severe economic recession, global financial crisis, mass policy holder surrenders, etc that are justified as relevant to the authorized insurer.
+12 Development of own scenarios could be referenced to pandemic scenario, catastrophic events leading to losses on multiple lines of business, sovereign default, counterparty default of most concentrated reinsurer (or retrocessionaire) or asset, severe economic recession, global financial crisis, mass policy holder surrenders, etc that are justified as relevant to the authorized insurer.